codepipe/docker-tutorials/Getting-Started-with-Docker.md

   * Introduction to Docker
   * Docker Architecture
-  * Namespaces, Cgroups and OverlayFS
+  * Anatomy of a Container: Namespaces, Cgroups and OverlayFS
   * Understanding Virtualization
   * Virtualization vs Container